 complete.
 After the procedure, pressure must be applied over the catheter site for

 10 to 20 minutes to stop bleeding and bruising.
-Then a large bandage might be used to
+Then a large bandage or compression device might be used to

 apply pressure to the catheter site for 4 to 6 hours.
-Your child will
+If the catheter was put in your child's groin, your child will

 Your child might be able to go home the same day.
 If the procedure is more complex, your child might stay in the hospital overnight.

 A heart catheterization might also be called angiography (angiogram), cardiac catheterization,